MedMax: Mixed-Modal Instruction Tuning for Training Biomedical Assistants

-With the emergence of mixed-modal foundation models, generating interleaved image-text content has become possible.
-Specifically, such multimodal output capabilities have several novel applications, including advanced diagnostics (e.g., visualizing the effects of specific treatments on biomedical image markers), generating patient reports that are often multimodal, and enhancing medical training by providing contextually relevant multimodal content for learners.
-However, no instruction-tuning datasets currently exist to equip mixed-modal assistants with this capability.
-To address this challenge, we present a multimodal output instruction-tuning data (\mmout{}) for training biomedical mixed-modal assistants.
-Broadly, this dataset is created by prompting the LLM (GPT-4o) to generate a single-turn multimodal conversation based on the image description.
-Prior works such as PMC-VQA \cite{zhang2023pmc} and LLaVA \cite{llava} have utilized the capability of the LLMs to annotate high-quality biomedical data conditioned on the variables like image description.
-In particular, we create this dataset in three stages:
+With the rise of mixed-modal foundation models, generating interleaved image-text content is now possible.
+This capability enables novel applications like advanced diagnostics (e.g., visualizing treatment effects on biomedical markers), generating multimodal patient reports, and enhancing medical training with relevant multimodal content.
+However, no instruction-tuning datasets exist for training mixed-modal assistants in this area.
+Therefore, we introduce \mmout{}, a multimodal generation instruction-tuning dataset for biomedical mixed-modal assistants, created in three stages as described:

 \paragraph{\underline{Sourcing image-text data (Stage 1)}:} Here, we intend to collect diverse biomedical image-text pairs that can be purposed for this task.
 In this regard, we combine image-caption instances from the PMC-OA and Quilt data.
-Specifically, our PMC-OA-specific curation (\S \ref{sec:data_collection}) reduces the original size of the PMC-OA (val split) from $166$K to $73$K instances.\footnote{We reserve the use of PMC-OA (train split) for image captioning and generation task, as discussed in \S \ref{sec:data_collection}.} In addition, we randomly choose $50$K instances from Quilt data which does not overlap with the Quilt examples in the prior subsets of the \data{} data.
+Specifically, our PMC-OA-specific curation (\S \ref{sec:data_collection}) reduces the original size of the PMC-OA (val split) from $166$K to $73$K instances.\footnote{We reserve the use of PMC-OA (train split) for image captioning and generation task, as discussed in \S \ref{sec:data_collection}.} In addition, we randomly choose $50$K instances from Quilt data.
 In total, we have $123$K image-text data which will be further filtered to ensure high-quality.

 \paragraph{\underline{Filter bad captions (Stage 2)}:} Since we aim to generate multimodal conversations conditioned on the captions, it is critical to ensure that they describe the visual contents of the image well.
-To address this, we filter the captions that GPT-4o-mini finds to be of low quality.
+To address this, we filter the captions that GPT-4o-mini \cite{2024GPT4omini} finds to be of low quality.
 We present the prompt used for assessing the caption quality in Appendix Table \ref{tab:prompt_cap_quality}.
 Following this, we are left with $88$K instances, leading to the removal of $25\%$ captions.
-We spent $\$12$ in performing this quality check using the API.